Enterprise-Neurosystem/edge-failure-prediction/README.md

 Setup local development

+Note: Python version 3.9+ may fail. replace `python3` with `python3.8` if needed.

+`python3 -m venv venv` only needs to be run once.
+To activate the virtual env again run only  `venv/bin/activate`.

 ```
-# note: python3.9+ may fail
-# note: replace python3 w python3.8 if needed
-# note: virtual env command only needs to be run once

 python3 -m venv venv

 . venv/bin/activate